erikaduan/textbook_notes/building_raps_with_r/tutorials/raps_part_2_14.md

   - [The Rocker project](#the-rocker-project)
 - [Using Docker-based R and RStudio from the browser](#using-docker-based-r-and-rstudio-from-the-browser)
+- [Using Docker-based R directly from your Positron IDE](#using-docker-based-r-directly-from-your-positron-ide)
 - [Other resources](#other-resources)

 # What is Docker?